 Between each of your vertebrae is a disc.
 The discs are made of a tough fibrous outer layer and a softer gel-like inner part.
 The discs act like shock absorbers and allow your spine to be flexible.

 Strong ligaments attach to adjacent vertebrae to give extra support and strength.
 Various muscles attached to your spine enable your spine to bend and move in various ways.
 (The muscles and most ligaments are not shown in the diagram, for clarity.)

 The spinal cord, which contains nervous tissue carrying messages to and from your brain, is protected by your spine.
 Nerves from your spinal cord come out from between the vertebrae in the neck to take and receive messages to the neck and arms.
 A major blood vessel called the vertebral artery also runs alongside the vertebrae to carry blood to the rear (posterior) part of your brain.

 What are the types and causes of neck pain?

 Neck pain is common.
-About 2 in 3 people develop a bout of neck pain at some time in their lives.
-One survey done in the UK found that, of adults aged 45-75 years, about 1 in 4 women and about 1 in 5 men had current neck pain.
+About 1 in 2 people develop a bout of neck pain at some time in their lives.
+It is most common in those aged 35-50 years, and it is more common in women than in men.